 higher concentrations (up to 5 grams per liter) to give stronger fluorescing prints,

-we recommend the following modified solution, based on the petroleum ether formulation
+we recommended the following modified solution, based on the petroleum ether formulation

-The formulation used by Wiesner et al. does not contain acetic acid.
-They found that acetic acid did not improve the results, but had a detrimental effect on the clarity of the prints in their HFE-7100 formulation:
+The formulation published by Wiesner et al. does not contain acetic acid.
+They found that acetic acid did not improve the results, but had a detrimental effect on the clarity of the prints in their HFE-7100 formulation.

 The best method for developing prints on documents with these compounds is still being investigated.
 For 1,2-indanedione, most groups that did research in this area used a humidity oven (10-20 minutes at about 100° C, with approximately 60% relative humidity).
 At BVDA, we used only dry heat.
 However, we found that latent prints continued to develop on samples when left overnight (and afterwards) at ambient laboratory conditions.